 E. Conditions of hospitality

-The selected teams for the workshops and the team accessing to the production grant, will be hosted for the duration of their stay in Venice (6 nights in July, 11 nights in October, 5 in December and 6 in January 2020) in selected structures provided by the Biennale di Venezia at its own expense.
+The selected teams for the workshops and the teams accessing to the production grant, will be hosted for the duration of their stay in Venice (11 nights in October, 5 in December and 6 in January 2020) in selected structures provided by the Biennale di Venezia at its own expense.

 Each team (composed of one director and one producer) may bring an extra collaborator during the workshop –a screenwriter, director of photography, etc., -but all the relative costs for travel, room and board will be at the expense of the team.

 - Development workshop and presentation of the project to the team of the Biennale College and to the Artistic Director of the Cinema Department.